Is It Time To Sell Stock? Packaging Corporation of America (PKG)

 Packaging Corporation of America (PKG) STOCK PRICE MOVEMENT:

+Packaging Corporation of America (PKG) spotted negative result in Tuesday trading session.
+The stock moved -4.11% and it registered share value at $90.9 in recent trade transaction.
+At present, the stock price sited at -20.81% from the 52 week high and situated at 3.47% from 52 week low.
+1339073 shares traded on hands while it’s an average volume stands with 833.80K shares.
+It has dividend yield of 3.48% and Payout Ratio is 42.90%.

-VOLATILITY FACTOR: The stock remained 3.07% volatile in last week and indicated 2.38% volatility in previous month.
-The Company’s beta coefficient sits at 1.7.
+VOLATILITY FACTOR: The stock remained 4.86% volatile in recent week and indicated 2.90% volatility in last month.
+The Company’s beta coefficient sits at 1.61.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 2.8 measure stock volatility.
+ATR value of 3.4 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

-Packaging Corporation of America (PKG) received negative focus in Tuesday trading session.
-The stock has performed -4.71% and it registered share value at $94.28 in recent trade transaction.
-At present, the stock price sited at -17.86% from the 52 week high and situated at 7.32% from 52 week low.
-969135 shares traded on hands while it’s an average volume stands with 799.77K shares.
-It has dividend yield of 3.35% and Payout Ratio is 37.70%.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: